-The Local Government Act 2020 (new Act) was approved by the Governor of Victoria on 24 March 2020.
-The new Act adopts a principle-based approach rather than a rule-based approach, which is a fundamental change from the Local Government Act 1989.
+The Local Government Act 2020 was approved by the Governor of Victoria on 24 March 2020.
+The Act adopts a principle-based approach rather than a rule-based approach.
+This is a fundamental change from the Local Government Act 1989.

-Division 3 of the new Act details a council's annual report obligations with the financial report and performance statement to be prepared in accordance with the Local Government (Planning and Reporting) Regulations 2020 (the Regulations).
+Part 4, Division 3 of the new Act details a council's annual report obligations.
+It requires the financial report and performance statement to be prepared in accordance with the Local Government (Planning and Reporting) Regulations 2020.

 The Local Government Act 1989 allowed councils to form regional library corporations.
-The new Act revokes this arrangement, and councils have until 30 June 2031 to create a new entity or bring library services under their administration.
+The Act revokes this arrangement.
+Councils have until 30 June 2031 to create a new entity or bring library services under their administration.
 This change in the legal structure is not anticipated to affect library services offered by councils to the community.